thtexpert/inav/docs/Tiltrotor.md

 The _Servo Output Mixer_ generates the individual Servo signal to move the Swashplate as given by the _Swash Plate Mixer_.

-The Tiltrotor platform inherits all features, limitations and capabilities from the AIRPLANE platform type.
+The Tiltrotor platform inherits all features, limitations and capabilities from the MULTICOPTER platform type.
 The mixer occupies the first up to 6 servos of the servomixer.
+Manual mode selection is possible for tiltrotor.

+System uses multicopter PID controller.

 The nacelle is controlle by 6th channel of receiver.
 An input of 1050usec maps to heli position, an input of 1950usec maps to plane position.